kinematician30/Price-My-Car/README.md

-# Price-My-Car
+# Price-My-Car.ai

-AI Model to predict car prices based on the make &amp; model, year manufactured, kilometer drive, fuel type, transmission type and so on.
+AI Model to predict car prices based on the make & model, year manufactured, kilometer drive, fuel type, transmission type and so on.